Temps and termites are on the rise. Schedule your free inspection today.

 What do rats eat?

 All rats are omnivores and opportunists.
-They have very sharp teeth that are constantly growing so they have to chew on hard or rough objects to control the growth.
+They have very sharp teeth and constantly growing enamel, so they have to chew on hard or rough objects to control the growth.
 They like to chew on just about anything.
-But, what do rats like to eat?
-Rats will eat pretty much anything that they come across - including carcasses.
+But what do rats like to eat?
+Rats will eat pretty much anything that they come across, including carcasses.

 City rats, wild rats, and non-urban rats all tend to eat different things.
 In the wild, rats will eat things like fruit, plants, and seeds, and are more likely to be vegetarians.
 However, city rats like to eat garbage and meat.
 They will consume pet food and any human food that they come across.
 That's why it is important to make sure food sources and trash bins are secured.
 If you have outdoor pets, their pet food needs to be stored securely and indoors if possible.